The Layoff Lady

 People Want to Help You: Make Sure to Let Them

-I'm always inspired by people who come out of the woodwork to check on me, tell me about an open position, thank me for helping them once upon a time, or offer to refer me for a role.
+As an extra added bonus, people want to help you!
+I'm always inspired by all the people who came out of the woodwork to check on me, told me about an open position, thanked me for helping them once upon a time, or offered to refer me for a role.
 Everyone has struggled with something at one time or another, and someone has helped them.
 Let other people help you.

 Building Your Team